-Rivus and Pullman Fleet Solutions Limited (“We”, “us”, or “our”) are committed to protecting and respecting your privacy.
+Rivus Fleet Solutions Limited and Pullman Fleet Solutions Limited (“We”, “us”, or “our”) are committed to protecting and respecting your privacy.

-For the purpose of the Data Protection Act 1998 (the Act), the data controller is Rivus.
+For the purpose of the UK GDPR and the Data Protection Act 2018, we are the data controller for your data.

 Important information and who we are